day50-dev/Streamdown/README.md

 Streamdown works with [simonw's llm](https://github.com/simonw/llm) along with any other streaming markdown, even something basic like curl.
-It supports standard piping like any normal pager and a clean `execvp` version for robustly wrapping around interactive programs with readline or their own ANSI stuff to manage.
+It supports standard piping like any normal pager and a clean `execvp` option for robustly wrapping around interactive programs with readline or their own ANSI stuff to manage.
 ```bash
 $ pip install streamdown
 ```